tmhn89/BoardgamersNetwork/README.md

     [ git checkout -b <branch-name> ]               -> create new branch [ git merge <branch-name> ]                     -> merge current branch with the code from other branch

+4. Move the modified files to another branches
+    [ git stash ]                                   -> take the modified files to a "temporary storage" [ git checkout <branch-name> ]                  -> swtich into another branch [ git stash pop ]                               -> put the modified from stash to the current branch

 (NOTES: Pulling code before modifying files & pushing to avoid error)